Edgar-21/radial_build_tools/README.md

 [Early vision](https://docs.google.com/presentation/d/1yDzG23BL8KTqxQCjatCVnmPRx0kgijyP6wGbssfKwiQ/edit#slide=id.p)

-See examples folders for demonstrations of the tools python.
+See examples folders for demonstrations of the tools using python.
 These examples also write a corresponding yml file.

 These yml files can then be used as inputs to the command line interface to